From a Cave in the Woods...

 Images ©2008 by Bjørnar Haveland

 Lye is used for cleaning drains and making soap.
 It's extremely caustic and highly toxic.
 Its name should not even be whispered in the presence of food.
 And yet it's the principal catalyst in the production of lutefisk (lye fish), a Norwegian delicacy which I am now privileged to pass my own judgment on.
+For a humorous piece on Lutefisk written by Clay Shirky, click here.

 The Verdict